z-shell/zredis/README.md

 ## Deleting From Database

-Unsetting the first type of mapping (Zsh hash -> whole database) doesn't cause a deletion from database.
-Other parameter unsets, also caused by automatic scoping actions, cause the corresponding key to be deleted.
-In order to avoid deletion, `untie` the parameter.
+Unsetting the first type of mapped variable (Zsh hash -> whole database) doesn't cause a deletion from database.
+If option `-D` is given to ztie when binding to concrete key in database, then unsets, also caused by automatic scoping actions, cause the corresponding key to be deleted. `zuntie` never deletes from database.

 ## Mapping Of Redis Types To Zsh Data Structures
 ### Database string keys -> Zsh hash